ascholerChemeketa/cs160Reader/_sources/CSPNameProcedures/Exercises.rst

     :practice: T

     Define a function ``hexagon`` that has a turtle's name as its parameter.
-    Your procedure should draw a hexagon (6 sides) and the turtle should end up in its original position and facing.
+    Your procedure should draw a hexagon (6 sides) where each side has a length of 50.
+    The turtle should end up in its original position and facing.
     Remember the turns required (exterior angles) for a regular shape are :math:`360 / numSides`.
-    Make your sides have a length of 50.

-    While you are developing your procedure, you may want to change the code that says ``range(1, 7)`` to ``range(1, 2)``.
-That will make the program call your procedure just once, which will make it easier to debug.
-Once you are drawing a hexagon, change it back to ``range(1, 7)`` to see the final pattern the program is supposed to make.
+    While you are developing your procedure, we will call the ``hexagon`` procedure just once.
+    When you are done, uncomment the code at the bottom of the program to draw 5 more hexagons.

     :ref:`Turtle reference`
     ~~~~